pmitros/school-committee/streamline.md

 than a
 third](http://www.cpsd.us/UserFiles/Servers/Server_3042785/File/departments/administration/financial/budget/fy2018/FY2018_ADOPTED_BUDGET_web.pdf)
 of CPSD employees operate outside of the classroom, including many of the most highly paid.
-Are these roles wildly successful?
-Or are we seeing almost no return here?
+Are these wildly successful?
+Are we seeing almost no return here?
+How effective are co-teachers?
+How much benefit do we see from the expensive bussing scheme?
 We don't really know.
+I would like to put in processes so we may evaluate what does and doesn't work, and direct our funding and energy towards initiatives which demonstrably improve student outcomes.
 We need to know so we can invest more in things which work and less in things which do not.

-I would like to put in processes so we may evaluate what does and doesn't work, and direct our funding and energy towards initiatives which demonstrably improve student outcomes.
-Along lines of this, I will work to streamline processes and improve transparency, especially to parents.
+Of course, there are opponents of evaluation and assessment; it has been misused in school systems for decades.
+I would like to address this head on: Students, teachers, and school systems generally do better with frequent testing, monitoring, feedback, and assessment.
+That is established science.
+Where assessment fails is when it is used in isolation, tied directly to incentives.
+There are many things we don't know how to measure, and once assessment is tied to incentives, those tend to fall by the wayside.
+However, used correctly, with the understanding that much of evaluation is qualitative and needs to be combined with theoretical and substantative arguments, more knowledge is better.

 Transparency, communication, and collaboration
 --------

+Along lines of this, I will work to improve transparency, especially to parents.
+We

 The school should shift to process where everything is open unless there is a compelling reason to do otherwise.